-This 12-month program consists of seminars, hands-on training and online simulations that allow new nurses to gain additional knowledge and training beyond what they would learn in a standard orientation program.
+This 12-month program consists of seminars, hands-on training and simulations that allow new nurses to gain additional knowledge and training beyond what they would learn in a standard orientation program.
 Our program empowers new nurses to continue their professional development while gaining on-the-job experience.

 Individuals who meet the following qualifications will participate in our nursing residency program:

 - Nurse must have graduated from an accredited nursing school and have less than 12 months experience as a registered nurse (RN).

 - Nurse must have RN licensure or a permit to work as a graduate nurse pending licensure with the state of Missouri.

 - Nurse must be an MU Health Care employee in a full time bedside nursing position.

 All nurse residents will participate in all scheduled residency seminars, as well as unit-based education.
 Within the first three months, nurse residents will take part in a weeklong education seminar consisting of lecture, hands-on skills, clinical simulations and mock code experiences.
 You’ll be able to further develop critical thinking abilities and put skills learned in nursing school into practice in a safe learning environment.